natancox/stardog-docs/src/docs/clojure.html.md

 toc: true
 ---

-[Clojure](http:/clojure.org) is a Lisp for the JVM.
-Stardog's Clojure suppoort makes life easier for developers who need to work with RDF, SPARQL, and OWL by way of Stardog from Clojure.
+[Clojure](http://clojure.org) is a Lisp for the JVM.
+Stardog's Clojure support makes life easier for developers who need to work with RDF, SPARQL, and OWL by way of Stardog from Clojure.
 The Stardog-clj [source code](http://github.com/clarkparsia/stardog-clj) is available on Github and licensed under the Apache 2.0 license.